thinkst/canarytokens-docs/docs/guide/qr-code-token.md

 ## Creating the Canarytoken

-Create a Canarytoken by choosing "QR Code" from the Canarytoken's list.
+Create a Canarytoken by choosing "QR Code" from the Canarytokens list.

 Leave a reasonable comment to remind yourself where you will deploy the Canarytoken.